destinyae/docs-4/docs/1.concepts/data-flow/token-transfer-flow.md

 ## Token transfer between accounts found on the same shard

 Let's have a look at the example where both accounts are on the same [Shard](/build/data-infrastructure/lake-data-structures/shard).
-The process is the same as in the previous example, except there are no Receipts moving from one Shard to another.
+The process is the same as in the previous example, except no Receipts are moving from one Shard to another.

 A [Transaction](/build/data-infrastructure/lake-data-structures/transaction) signed by **alice.near** is sent to the network.
 It is immediately executed, [ExecutionOutcome](/build/data-infrastructure/lake-data-structures/execution-outcome) is the result of converting the transaction into a [Receipt](/build/data-infrastructure/lake-data-structures/receipt).